Account

 • The date you received the cryptocurrency.

-• A description of what currency was received.
+• A description of the cryptocurrency received.

 • The number of units received, sold, or exchanged.